dreger/audaciousfox.net/pages/masthead.md

 ## Contact

 Correspondence is cheerfully received at <comments@dreger.me>.
 I do my best respond within a day or so.
-I take [your privacy](/privacy) seriously.

 ## Feeds